STORY UPDATED: check for updates below.

-The claim appeared in a preprint article published by SSRN (archived here) on June 23, 2022, titled "Serious Adverse Events of Special Interest Following mRNA Vaccination in Randomized Trials."
+A nearly identical essay by the same authors with essentially the same headline appeared in a preprint article published by SSRN (archived here) on June 23, 2022, titled "Serious Adverse Events of Special Interest Following mRNA Vaccination in Randomized Trials."
 It opened:

 Introduction: In 2020, prior to COVID-19 vaccine rollout, the Coalition for Epidemic Preparedness Innovations and Brighton Collaboration created a priority list, endorsed by the World Health Organization, of potential adverse events relevant to COVID-19 vaccines.
 We leveraged the Brighton Collaboration list to evaluate serious adverse events of special interest observed in phase III randomized trials of mRNA COVID-19 vaccines.

-The study looks at data that was included in the FDA clinical review memo, statistical safety review memo and other public documents used in the authorization of the Moderna and Pfizer (Pfizer partnered with BioNTech) vaccines.
+Both articles look at data that was included in the FDA clinical review memo, statistical safety review memo and other public documents used in the authorization of the Moderna and Pfizer (Pfizer partnered with BioNTech) vaccines.
 The "harm-benefit analyses" called for in the study have already been performed by the FDA.
 This type of analysis can't provide new information about product safety beyond what is already documented.

+Additionally, the original clinical trials by Pfizer and Moderna are now nearly three years old and COVID variants like delta and omicron have changed the playing field.
 New trials would have to be conducted to determine if there's a cause and effect between the vaccines and the serious AESI, which are pre-specified potential side effects.

 The pre-print compares the number of adverse events in those vaccinated compared to those not vaccinated.
 Even taking the results at face value, there needs to be a cautious interpretation of them.
 The data they analyzed included almost 40,000 individuals enrolled in clinical trials, and yet their results include wide confidence (or 'compatibility') intervals.
 This speaks to the very low number of adverse events as well as uncertainty in their analysis.